cristinae/prova/index.md

 The table above links to the word embedding models per country and configuration.
 In order to reproduce the work in \[2\], we also provide embeddings to the 24 Spanish varieties with two additional seeds ([seed 2](), [seed 3]()), and [five embedding models]() for Peninsular Spanish differing in the training data.

+## Download the additional resources {#resources}

+We collect [CA-WEAT1 and CA-WEAT2]() lists from volunteers in Bolivia, Colombia, Cuba, Ecuador, Mexico and Spain.
+These lists are used in [1] to quantify human biases in CEREAL embeddings.

+We adapt the VARILEX-R bilingual lexicons for English paired to 21 Spanish varieties.
+We provide a subset of entries both at [phrase](data/dictionaries/varilexPhrase.tar) and [word](data/dictionaries/varilexWord.tar) level.
+This resource is used in [1] for the bilingual lexicon induction experiments.

 ## Download the code {#code}

-Visit the Github repositories containing the code for the [document level classifier](https://github.com/cristinae/docTransformer), [the stylistic analysis](https://github.com/cristinae/stylometrics) and the analysis of [human biases with CA-WEAT](https://github.com/cristinae/CA-WEAT) lists.
+Visit the Github repositories containing the code for the [document level classifier](https://github.com/cristinae/docTransformer), [the stylistic analysis](https://github.com/cristinae/stylometrics) and the analysis of [human biases](https://github.com/cristinae/CA-WEAT) with CA-WEAT lists.

-## Citations {#citations}
+## Citation {#citations}

 Please, use the following entries when citing this research work.